AnyBody/anybody-tutorial/Muscle_modeling/lesson4.rst

 previous lessons, :download:`you can download one here <Downloads/MuscleDemo.4.any>`.

-A wrapping muscle needs one or several surfaces to wrap on, so the frst thing to do is to define a surface.
+A wrapping muscle needs one or several surfaces to wrap on, so the first thing to do is to define a surface.
 For convenience we shall attach the surface to the global reference frame, but such wrapping surfaces can be attached to any reference frame in the system, including segments.
 To be